 - Injuries caused due to sports

 Massage therapy is a very common hands-on technique that is mainly done to help you relax and feel good.
-It is used to treat fatigue, tension and stress and also reduces pain and prevents loss of mobility.
-While different techniques are practiced in different countries, the most popular ones are Swedish massage, Thai massage, Shiatsu, Traction massage (includes the popular Ayurvedic oil massage), hot stone massage, acupressure and sports massage.
+Massage therapy is a technique utilized by accredited professionals and entails techniques for transferring muscles and soft tissues of the human body.
+Massage therapy techniques aren’t limited to, friction, kneading, gliding, percussion, vibration, compression and active or passive stretching inside the standard anatomical selection of movement.
+It is used to treat fatigue, tension, and stress and also reduces pain and prevents loss of mobility.
+While different techniques of massage physiotherapy are practiced in different countries, the most popular ones are Swedish massage, Thai massage, Shiatsu, Traction massage (includes the popular Ayurvedic oil massage), hot stone massage, acupressure and sports massage, deep tissue massage in Addition to trigger point therapy.

 - The effectiveness of the message lies in the hands of the masseur, who in most cases does not hold a medical degree for the same but is certified as a masseur.
 The techniques help to palpate the soft tissues of the body and help to improve blood circulation, remove muscle stiffness and help recovery from intense workout sessions.